 In June, the European Securities and Markets Authority (ESMA) announced its decision to implement a range of measures intended to harmonise EU-wide regulation.

-These changes will come in effect from 1st August 2018 and aim to provide better protection to retail clients trading leveraged products, like CFDs.
+These changes came in to effect on 1st August 2018 and provide better protection to retail clients trading high risk leveraged products, like CFDs.

 We are strong advocates of responsible trading and support the initiatives set forth by ESMA.
 We recommend you read the full ESMA statement here.

 For retail clients, the changes are described below.
 There are three main changes that will affect the way your account is maintained: margin requirements, margin close out and negative balance protection.

 - 50% margin close-out rule on an account-level basis.